 This section of the Profile incorporates the following specifications by reference:

-The bindingTemplate structure
+Section 7 of [UDDI2.03Data] “The bindingTemplate structure”

 UDDI represents Web service instances as uddi:bindingTemplate elements.
 The uddi:bindingTemplate plays a role that is the rough analog of the wsdl:port , but provides options that are not expressible in WSDL.
 To keep the WSDL description of an instance and its UDDI description consistent, the Profile places the following constraints on how uddi:bindingTemplate elements may be constructed.

 WSDL's wsoap11:address element requires the network address of the instance to be directly specified.
 In contrast, UDDI V2 provides two alternatives for specifying the network address of instances it represents.
 One, the uddi:accessPoint , mirrors the WSDL mechanism by directly specifying the address.
 The other, the uddi:hostingRedirector , provides a Web service-based indirection mechanism for resolving the address, and is inconsistent with the WSDL mechanism.